aws-samples/streaming-analytics-workshop/content/extend-flink-program/add-aes-sink.md

 ---

-To sent the results to Elasticsearch for visualization add an Elasticsearch sink to the Flink application after the `tripDurations` stream definition in Line 106-110.
+To sent the results to Elasticsearch for visualization add an Elasticsearch sink to the Flink application after the `tripDurations` stream definition you've added in the previous step in Line 106-110.

 <!--"linenos=table,linenostart=108"-->
 {{< highlight java>}}